Probing dark matter interactions with a RES-NOVA prototype cryogenic detector: Experimental set-up

 To further suppress the mechanical noise induced by the PTR, the cold head was mechanically decoupled from the cryogenic infrastructure and mounted on an independent support structure, physically isolated from the rest of the system.
 This configuration significantly reduces the transfer of vibrational noise to the detector volume.

 The vibrational performance of the system was characterized using specially designed geophones operated at around 7~mK.
 These sensors enabled, for the first time, an in-situ assessment of vibrational noise within the actual operating environment of the detector (see Fig.~\ref{fig:IETI}).
-Previous characterizations~\cite{vib_lyon, vib_muc} reported in the literature rely exclusively on piezoelectric sensors operated at room temperature or near-to-room temperature, which do not provide a complete or reliable picture of vibrational noise propagation under actual experimental conditions.
+Previous characterizations on different cryogenic systems~\cite{vib_lyon, vib_muc} reported in the literature rely exclusively on piezoelectric sensors operated at room temperature or near-to-room temperature, which do not provide a complete or reliable picture of vibrational noise propagation under actual experimental conditions.
 Indeed, the thermal contraction of a cryogenic system can reduce the overall dimensions of a system up to the cm--scale, impacting its intrinsic mechanical response~\cite{deWit:2018itv}.
 The use of cryogenic geophones in this set-up thus represents a significant advancement in understanding the impact of mechanical noise on cryogenic rare-event detectors.
+In this work, we do not present any characterization of the mechanical noise at room temperatures, as dedicated studies are ongoing.

 In Fig.~\ref{fig:vib}, the axial (vertical) vibrational level of the Ieti MC plate is shown in terms of the displacement amplitude spectral density (ASD), measured at a temperature of 7~mK.
 When compared with vibrational measurements performed in other cryogenic experimental setups~\cite{vib_lyon, vib_muc}, the ASD indicates that the Ieti facility provides a particularly low--vibration environment, with vibrational amplitudes more than one order of magnitude lower in the low--frequency range (1--50~Hz), reaching the sub--nm level.
 This frequency range is particularly relevant for cryogenic detectors whose signal bandwidth covers this region.